ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/authentication.rst

 .. note::
     This solution will only work fine if you call the modules from the local machine.

-You need to export some environment variables in your shell before you call
+You need to export some environment variables in your shell before you call the modules.

 .. code-block:: shell